PRIS-CV/NeRSP/README.md

 # Bibtex
 ```
-@inproceedings{nersp2024yufei,
+@InProceedings{Han_2024_CVPR,
+    author = {Han, Yufei and Guo, Heng and Fukai, Koki and Santo, Hiroaki and Shi, Boxin and Okura, Fumio and Ma, Zhanyu and Jia, Yunpeng},
     title = {NeRSP: Neural 3D Reconstruction for Reflective Objects with Sparse Polarized Images},
-author = {Yufei, Han and Heng, Guo and Koki, Fukai and Hiroaki, Santo and Boxin, Shi and Fumio, Okura and Zhanyu, Ma and Yunpeng, Jia},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
     year = {2024},
-booktitle = CVPR,
+    pages = {11821-11830}
 }
 ```